 All Programs for MOC implemented by the Member Boards measure the same six competencies within the same four-part framework.
 While these elements are consistent across all Member Boards, what may vary, according to the specialty, are the specific activities the Member Boards use to measure these competencies.
 Despite some variation in the activities, they are all built upon evidence-based guidelines, national clinical and quality standards, and specialty best practices.

 ABMS and the Member Boards evolve the educational and professional standards for certification and medical specialty practice to support advancements in medicine, science, and technology as they relate to the environments in which board certified physicians practice.
-The Standards for Initial Certification consist of four General Standards and standards that address Professionalism; Education and Training; and Assessment of Knowledge, Judgment, and Skills.
-The Standards for the ABMS Program for Maintenance of Certification, which were updated in 2014 and became effective in 2015, provide a framework for Member Boards to use in developing their own Programs for MOC.
+The Standards for Initial Certification [PDF] consist of four General Standards and standards that address Professionalism; Education and Training; and Assessment of Knowledge, Judgment, and Skills.
+The Standards for the ABMS Program for Maintenance of Certification [PDF], which were updated in 2014 and became effective in 2015, provide a framework for Member Boards to use in developing their own Programs for MOC.
 The updated set of standards place a greater emphasis on:

 - Professionalism - how physicians carry out their responsibilities safely and ethically